weiks/flatfooted/README.md

       automatically redirected to the item page (with a 302), and that is messing up the mechanism.
 Need to look into this further.
 This definitely needs to be fixed.
+    - Working around the misuse of the HTTP response codes can be very tricky, and it won't add value to the analysis.
+I propose that we deal with it in the post-processing, and leave as is for now.
 - [x] `TECD` https://shop.techdata.com/searchall?kw=pen
   - Status: **DONE**
   - JavaScript: No